 And then my advice of what to do about it as a parent would be that, if you have a relationship that allows you to do so, when you feel comfortable doing so, to talk to your child.
 Tell them you’re worried about them.
 You notice that they’ve been self-harming.
 Are they okay?
 Would they like to talk about it?
 That would be the first step, again, depending on your relationship with your child.

 And obviously, I would also encourage you to reach out for professional help to guide you for your specific situation, as it can mean many different things for different youth.
 But again, there’s help available if you’re in that situation.

-PR: Thank you very, very much Melissa, for sharing this with us today.
+Presenter: Thank you very, very much Melissa, for sharing this with us today.
 We were discussing the increasing mental health toll on young people during the global pandemic.
-We are here at The Kusnacht Practice, this is Philippe Rovere and Melissa Nobile.
 Thank you very much Melissa.